 This early date is to allow the admissions process to begin with enough time for interviews, as these take months every year.
-Other deadlines to be aware of are registration, and test date deadlines for the UCAT and BMAT, which can be found here and here.
+Other deadlines to be aware of are registration and test date deadlines for the UCAT and BMAT.
 Don’t ruin your application just because you didn’t submit something on time!

 Number of Medical School Choices